thecodedealer/trivia/README.md

 4. Immer
 5. ReReducer (Personal library)

-> DISCLAIMER: ReReducer is a personal library still under development in process to be submitted on NPM
+> DISCLAIMER: ReReducer is a personal library still under development and in process to be submitted on NPM